Tantra

 - Matangi-Shakti that governs speech and creativity

-- Mahalaxmi (Kamala) – spiritual and material abundance, grace, emotional fullness
+- Mahalaxmi (Kamala)-spiritual and material abundance, grace, emotional fullness

 An indispensable and important part of Shakti Tantra is Kamakhya, which does not strictly belong to the Mahavidya family.
 The oldest and most potent Shakti place (pitha) in India is Kamakhya.
-Many traditions consider Kamakhya to be the source of all Mahavidyas because it symbolizes the very womb of Creation.
+Many sampradayas consider Kamakhya to be the source of all the Mahavidyas because it symbolizes the very womb of Creation.

-The Purushartas are: Dharma (a moral way of life that contributes to a higher order within Creation), Artha (material prosperity), Kama (fulfillment of sensual and other desires that are in accordance with the principles of Dharma) and Mukti or Moksha (spiritual liberation).
+These processes encompass all 4 Purushartas, the pillars of human existence.
+The Purushartas are: Dharma (moral and purposeful way of life that contributes to a higher order within Creation), Artha (material prosperity), Kama (fulfillment of sensual and other desires that are in accordance with the principles of Dharma) and Mukti or Moksha (spiritual liberation).

-An integral part of Tantra, as well as any other spiritual process, is seva, a certain form of service, of helping this planet of ours, people, animals, plants… In this way, the powerful energy generated through mantra japa finds its external expression.
+In this way, the powerful energy generated through mantra japa finds its external expression.
 Thus, the circle closes and the soul is complete.

 Shiva Shakti Tantra in this original form is intended for all those who long for an authentic and powerful process that brings a deep inner transformation, for those who want to free themselves from their fears, transcend the mind and touch the core of existence.
 Tantra is for those who are ready to dedicate some time, every day, to mantra japa meditation.
 Despite the fact that Tantra is potent, without disciplined practice nothing will happen.
 Shakti remains dormant, karma and fears petrified in our energy body and life is an emotional reaction to the river of events we encounter.